-The important fact to keep in mind is that the conversion rate of visitors who use site search is several times higher than of those who only use navigation (menu) on eCommerce sites.
+The important fact to keep in mind is that the conversion rate of visitors who use site search is several times higher than of those who only use navigation (menu) on e-commerce sites.
 Moreover, it contributes multiple times more to overall turnover from all visitors.
 Why is that?
-The reason is very simple.
+The reason is straightforward.
 Visitors using site search aren’t looking for inspiration.
-They know what product they want, and they want to find it quickly and buy it.
+They know what product they want and want to find it quickly and buy it.

 There is an increasing number of products on the market.
-Are you sure that what’s on your eCommerce site is what visitors are actually searching for?
-Do you follow news, trends and seasonality?
-The information that you can get from site search is, indeed, an important and trustworthy source that comes to you, courtesy of your visitors and customers.
+But, are you sure that what’s on your e-commerce site is what visitors are searching for?
+Do you follow news, trends, and seasonality?
+The information you can get from site searches is an essential and trustworthy source that comes to you, courtesy of your visitors and customers.
 And it’s this information that will tell you absolutely everything.

-However, what’s much more interesting than WHAT visitors searched for is to see HOW they searched.
+However, what’s more interesting than WHAT visitors searched for is to see HOW they searched.
 What keywords did they use?
-While searching, people often use slang and non-standard expressions or they search for a certain product using its features.
-When you create online campaigns, your marketing managers will surely appreciate these unique terms.
+While searching, people often use slang and non-standard expressions or search for a specific product using its features.
+Your marketing managers will surely appreciate these unique terms when you create online campaigns.
 Consider automatically “pouring” the keywords you glean from site search to the software that handles your campaigns, and your performance marketing will become even more powerful.

-If, while analyzing the most commonly searched terms on your eCommerce site, you encounter terms such as “shopping cart,” “terms and conditions” or names of product categories, you’ve got a problem.
-This shows that visitors are unable to easily navigate your site and are trying to find these key terms through site search.
-Analyzing terms will help you create a more user-friendly web structure (menu, filters, etc.) and give more comprehensible names to product categories or products themselves.
-Remember that when a visitor can’t find what they are searching for, they cannot buy it.
+If, while analyzing the most commonly searched terms on your e-commerce site, you encounter terms such as “shopping cart,” “terms and conditions,” or names of product categories, you’ve got a problem.
+This shows that visitors cannot easily navigate your site and are trying to find these key terms through site search.
+Analyzing terms will help you create a more user-friendly web structure (menu, filters, etc.) and give more comprehensible names to product categories or products.
+Remember that when visitors can’t find what they are searching for, they cannot buy it.

-The official statistics, unfortunately, show that approximately 30% of all searches on eCommerce sites are unsuccessful.
-That is, the site search either offers something that the visitor is not interested in or doesn’t give them any product suggestions at all.
-This is simply a lost opportunity that results in the visitor going shopping somewhere else.
+The official statistics, unfortunately, show that approximately 30% of all searches on e-commerce sites are unsuccessful.
+That is, the site search either offers something the visitor is not interested in or doesn’t give them any product suggestions.
+This is simply a lost opportunity that leads the visitor to go shopping elsewhere.

-You will feel the direct impact of a well-tuned site search via increasing conversions and thus, a bigger turnover.
-On average, you’ll see a conversion increase of 20%, but there have also cases when the improvement was several hundred percent.
-However, by analyzing site search data, you will also improve the overall shopping experience of visitors on your eCommerce site.
-And as you know, customers who are satisfied are loyal – they will come back to buy repeatedly in the future.
+You will feel the direct impact of a well-tuned site search via increasing conversions and, thus, a more significant turnover.
+On average, you’ll see a conversion increase of 20%, but there have also been cases when the improvement was several hundred percent.
+However, by analyzing site search data, you will also improve the overall shopping experience of visitors to your e-commerce site.
+And as you know, satisfied customers are loyal – they will return to buy repeatedly in the future.

-Now go forth and answer this question: how is your site search doing?
+Now answer this question: how is your site search doing?